davehorner/cardinal/uxn-tal/README.md

 The protocol handler now has a provider abstraction over Github/Codeberg/Sourcehut urls; this means that the bookmarklet will work on view/log/blame pages on these websites.
 Additionally, the downloader now parses and downloads all the includes.
 For example `explorer uxntal://https://git.sr.ht/~rabbits/left/tree/main/item/src/left.tal`, which is a project with a few includes, runs fine.

 If you are often viewing code from a site like github, using the bookmarklet on a view/blame/history page instead of the raw allows you to use the protocol without the permission dialog being raised.
 It's possible uxntal.exe could register a NativeMessagingHosts endpoint so that the chrome extension isn't using the protocol handler but instead invoke chrome.runtime.sendNativeMessage to side step the additional chrome dialog.

+On macOS, `--register` creates a minimal GUI `.app` bundle in your `~/Applications` folder that registers the `uxntal://` protocol.
+This bundle launches your installed `uxntal` binary with the URL as an argument.

+**Requirements:**
+- You must have the `uxntal` binary installed (e.g., via `cargo install uxn-tal`).
+- You must have Xcode command line tools installed (`xcode-select --install`).
+-
+## Warning

+A single click protocol handler that assembles and runs arbitrary code is considered a dangerous activity. uxntal protocol handler 0.1.18 and earlier had a shell exploit that could allow someone to craft a url/website which could run arbitrary code on your machine.
+This security concern has been addressed, in 0.2.0.
+This disclaimer is here to educate users on the security concerns involved, to request additional eyes for security, and to remind the user to apply upgrades as they become available so that any new security concerns found can be patched.

 ## cuxn Assembler Features